SirBaguet/OpenSTL-based-gaze-coordinate-comparison-for-video-prediction/README.md

 I have used the OpenSTL benchmark code (https://github.com/chengtan9907/OpenSTL) to answer my research question for my thesis: **Do people tend to look at those parts of videos that are well-predicted by neural networks, or rather that are not well-predicted?** To do this the tutorial.ipynb file was changed and data by Costela & Woods from 2019 was used.
-The exact data used and the training splits are also found in this repository.
 The original README from the OpenSTL benchmark can be seen below:

 <p align="center" width="100%">